 The study found evidence of an interaction between very high consumption of brown rice and water arsenic concentrations.
 The researchers associated their findings to the point that a higher arsenic content may be present in brown rice compared to white rice and also a potential increase in arsenic burden may be seen in cooked rice if arsenic-contaminated cooking water was used.

-However, the study did not provide any clear evidence that regular rice consumption may contribute to the overall incidence of bladder cancer.
+However, the study did not provide any clear evidence that regular rice consumption can cause cancer or may contribute to the overall incidence of bladder cancer.
 But, as bladder cancer could have been a potential health hazard due to arsenic contents, the researchers suggested further detailed research including larger studies to evaluate any association between nutrition including brown rice consumption and bladder cancer risk.

 Rice Consumption and Breast Cancer Risk